mnpmanuel/AirsoftTarget/README.md

 # Airsoft Target System - by Manuel Palmeira @ EAS

 Public code for a simple, smart, airsoft target system.
+This project was ment to be free and openly available to anyone interested in it.
 Feel free to use and change this code/project.
 **_Just don't use it to exploit others!_**

 This system uses piezos and RGY LEDs.
 For more information on this project and the circuit please check out the